Kreolwolf1/factory-nodejs/lib/auth/readme.md

 app.get('/', ensureAuthenticated, routes.index);

 ```
+### User object

-After having added authentication to your application, a user object can easily be accessed from each request object in the rout handler.
+After having added authentication to your application, you can obtain the `user` object from the `request` object in the route handler:

 ```js
 app.get('/', ensureAuthenticated, function (request, response) {